-[0011] Presently, the success of early detection of respiratory compromise and/or failure relies heavily on physician expertise.
-A non-invasive method of quantifying small changes in airflow patterns would allow physicians with various degrees of experience and in various circumstances to detect early respiratory compromise and/or failure, specifically in the outpatient setting where sedation is delivered by non-anesthesiologists; in the ICU where pain management, particularly with opioids, can lead to over-sedation; in the post-anesthesia recovery unit where patients are still awakening from anesthesia; in the emergency room where patients are presenting with respiratory issues due to trauma, reactive airway exacerbations, or infection; and in the operating room for inhalation and intravenous induction.
-In the setting of a mass casualty (e.g., in battlefield medicine or natural or human disasters) triage is very challenging.
-Yet, triage can be life-saving if respiratory compromise and/or failure is detected early and treated timely.
-Detecting not only progressively worsening respiratory problems (e.g., those due to infection, toxic exposure, allergens), but also indicating the cause (e.g., asthma attack versus tongue swelling) would be important and advantageous for clinicians.
+[0011] Presently, the success of early detection of respiratory compromise relies heavily on physician expertise.
+A non-invasive method of quantifying small changes in airflow patterns would allow physicians with various degrees of experience to detect early respiratory compromise, specifically in the outpatient setting where sedation is delivered by non-anesthesiologists; in the ICU where pain management, particularly with opioids, can lead to over-sedation; in the post-anesthesia recovery unit where patients are still awakening from anesthesia; in the emergency room where patients are presenting with respiratory issues due to trauma, reactive airway exacerbations, or infection; and in the operating room for inhalation and intravenous induction.

-[0012] Thus, there remains a need for a non-invasive system and method for directly and timely monitoring for respiratory compromise and/or failure, in addition to airflow changes in patients.
-Such a system would preferably not only detect respiratory issues, but also be able to indicate the underlying cause of respiratory compromise and/or failure (e.g., obstructive versus central apnea, or upper airway versus lower airway issues).
+[0012] Thus, there remains a need for a non-invasive system and method for directly and timely monitoring for respiratory compromise and airflow changes in patients.
 Such a system and method would be advantageous not only for clinical and outpatient settings, but for research and teaching applications, too.
-Such a tool would objectively prompt timely airway rescue and reduce the morbidity and mortality rates associated with undetected respiratory compromise and/or failure.
-Such a tool would also provide valuable insight into the pathophysiology of sudden infant death syndrome ("SIDS"), or about which babies should receive earlier surgical intervention due to greatest respiratory failure risk such as seen in, but not limited to, Pierre Robin Sequence featuring a cleft palate, micrognathia (abnormally small lower jaw), and glossoptosis (airway obstruction caused by backwards displacement of the tongue)
+Such a tool would prompt timely airway rescue and reduce the morbidity and mortality rates associated with undetected respiratory compromise.